What Does NC Mean in the UFC? | Simply Explained

 In another highly competitive bout, there would be a point where Alvarez would have against the fence.

-In that moment, Alvarez would land several illegal knees on Poirier.
+At that moment, Alvarez would land several illegal knees on Poirier.

 The fight would be announced as a No Contest.